anerv/cycling_data_quality/README.md

 ## Workflow

 BikeDNA consists of Jupyter notebooks that analyze bicycle infrastructure data sets.
-It is therefore required to have an installation of [Python](https://www.python.org/downloads/), including tools for [Jupyter notebook](https://jupyter.org/install), to use BikeDNA.
+It therefore requires to have an installation of [Python](https://www.python.org/downloads/), including tools for [Jupyter notebook](https://jupyter.org/install).

 The [I. Installation](#I-installation), [II.
 Setup](#Ii-setup), [III.
 Analysis](#Iii-analysis), and [IV.
 Create reports](#Iv-create-reports) steps are illustrated in the figure and described in detail below.
 Dotted parts are optional.